n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/Webhook/README.md

 This node will trigger the workflow.
 We will make a GET request to the Test URL and pass on a query parameter `city`.
 We will use the value of this query parameter in the next node in the workflow.

 1. Click on ***Webhook URLs*** and select the 'Test' tab.
 2. Copy the displayed URL.
-We will make a GET request to this URL.
+We will make a GET request to this URL later on.
 3. Select 'Last Node' from the ***Response Mode***.
 This will return the data from the last executed node.
 4. Select 'All Entries' from the ***Response Data***.
 This will return all the entries of the last executed node.
 5. Save the workflow to register the webhook.
 6. Click on ***Execute Node*** to run the node.
 7. In a new browser tab, paste the URL you copied in the previous step and append it with `?city=Berlin`.
 Your URL should look similar to the following URL:`https://your-n8n.url/webhook/path?city=Berlin`.
 We are passing a query parameter `city` and assigning it the value `Berlin`.
-8. Press the Enter (or Return) key to make a request to the Test Webhook URL.
+8. Press Enter (or Return) to make a request to the Test Webhook URL.

 In the screenshot below, you will notice that the node triggers the workflow and receives a query parameter.
 We will use the value of the query parameter in the next node in the workflow.